zjsxwc/makeflow-erp/README.md

 ##### ENGLISH

-Makeflow is an ERP/OA system framework based on symfony 4 project.
+Makeflow is an ERP/OA system framework based on Symfony 4 project.

 Makeflow is inspired by the GNU tool `make`, and now we introduce the idea to the ERP/OA system where workflow is heavily used.